sahin-m/boosting-with-llms/README.md

 ### `resources/`

-This directory contains pretrained models and vectorizers from the original [SortingHat](https://dl.acm.org/doi/10.1145/3448016.3457274) paper :
+This directory contains pretrained models / vectorizers from the original [SortingHat](https://dl.acm.org/doi/10.1145/3448016.3457274) paper :

 - **Dictionary/**: Contains the pretrained vectorizers, including the bi-gram vectorizer in SortingHat.
-- **RandomForest.pkl**: The pretrained Random Forest model used in SortingHat.

 ### `batches/`